danielschemmel/drsat/readme.md

 - Conflict History-Based (CHB) branching heuristic, a variant on the Exponential Recency Weighted Average (ERWA) branching heuristic
 - Initialization of branching scores based on static heuristic
 - Basic preprocessing

+(c) by Daniel Schemmel, unlicensed for any use